sencesco/MyBlog/_posts/2024-10-17-dog_breed_prediction.markdown

 {{ site.tabc }} So in the real world, considering a matching dataset with a suitable architecture will make it perform better.
 And if we can use a lighter model, it will be better, but we need to consider the characteristics of architecture first for model performance.

-{{ site.tabc }} I hope this challenge will be useful for image classification challenges with deep learning using pretrained model techniques.
+{{ site.tabc }} If you found this challenge helpful, feel free to share it.
+Don’t forget to check out my other projects for more coding inspiration.
+Enjoy reading!